kaidolepik/Advent_of_code_2020/README.md

 ### Day 23

-Used an abstract linked list implemented using a dictionary – each number represents a key in the dictionary whose value is the next number in the sequence (in hindsight, could have simply used an array where the N-th element contains the number in the sequence following N).
+Used an abstract linked list implemented using a dictionary – each number represents a key in the dictionary whose value is the next number in the sequence (in hindsight, could have simply used an array where the N-th element contains the number in the sequence following the number N).
 Updating the sequence was thus a constant time operation.

 ### Day 24